The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for rotating Plane Couette flow

 \subsection{Modulation and Taylor rolls}

 Adding solid body rotation causes a drastic change in the flow behavior and modifies the underlying statistics such as dissipation and mean velocity \citep{brauckmann2016momentum}.
-As mentioned earlier, it also triggers the formation of large-scale pinned structures known as Taylor rolls which become primarily responsible for the transport of shear.
-These rolls are in close analog with the large-scale structures in Rayleigh-B\'enard flow that dominate heat transfer, and which were shown to couple to modulation introduced through the boundary driving \citep{jin2008experimental,yang2020periodically}.
+As mentioned earlier, it also triggers the formation of large-scale pinned structures known as Taylor rolls which are primarily responsible for the transport of shear.
+These rolls are in close analog with the large-scale structures in Rayleigh-B\'enard flow that dominate heat transfer.
+Further, such large-scale structure couple to modulation introduced through the driving boundary (oscillating wall), \citep{jin2008experimental,yang2020periodically}.

-We start our discussion with $R_\Omega=0.1$ which is the value of $R_\Omega$ for which the rolls are most energetic \citep{sacco2020dynamic}.
+We start our discussion with $R_\Omega=0.1$ which is the value of $R_\Omega$ for which the rolls are most energetic \citep{sacco2019dynamics}.
 Therefore, we can expect this to be the most favourable case to observe resonant coupling between the modulation and the existing structures in the flow, as the structures have very well defined natural length- and time-scales.
-We first show the instantaneous $Nu(t)$ in the left and center panels of Figure \ref{fig:diss_ro01} for $R_\Omega=0.1$ and $Wo=44$, $Wo=200$ and unmodulated flow (only left).
+We first show the instantaneous $Nu_\varepsilon(t)$ in the left and center panels of Figure \ref{fig:diss_ro01} for $R_\Omega=0.1$ and $Wo=44$, $Wo=200$ and unmodulated flow (black, only left panel).
 The temporal fluctuations due to the inherent turbulence of the flow are even smaller than for the case with no rotation.
-The modulation introduces fluctuations in $Nu(t)$ which are of the order of $20-30\%$ of the mean value of $Nu$, in the same order of magnitude as the values observed previously.
-We can also observe that the fluctuations in $Nu$ are larger for smaller values of $Wo$, similar to what was observed in \cite{jin2008experimental}.
-We will will rationalize this below.
+The modulation introduces fluctuations in $Nu_\varepsilon(t)$ which are of the order of $20-30\%$ of the mean value of $Nu_\varepsilon$, in the same order of magnitude as the values observed previously.
+We can also observe that the fluctuations in $Nu_\varepsilon$ are larger for smaller values of $Wo$, similar to what was observed in \cite{jin2008experimental}.
+We propose an explanation for this below.